grow/grow/content/docs/deployment.md

 ### Amazon S3

-Deploys a build to an Amazon S3 bucket.
+Deploys a build to an Amazon S3 bucket, appropriate for serving directly from S3 using the website serving feature.

     deployments:
       name: